The East Penn School District is located in the Lehigh Valley's

 The K-12 enrollment in October of 2010 was 8038 which included 3535 elementary, 1881 at the two middle schools and 2622 at the senior high.
 The Pennsylvania Department of Education

 has projected continued growth.

-The East Penn staff consists of approximately 527 professional and 480 support members.
-Nearly 73% of the teachers hold a master degree or beyond.
-Another 10% has at least 24 credits in addition to their bachelor degree.
+The East Penn staff consists of approximately 542 professional and 422 support members.
+83.2% of the teachers hold a master degree or beyond.
 In addition to attending many workshops and conferences each year, every professional employee participates in various workshops and training activities through the Employee Development Program to enhance their particular skills.
 Members of our professional staff are resource persons for state, national and international conferences, adjunct college professors and published writers and researchers.

 The elementary schools of the East Penn School District will provide all students with the academic and problem solving skills essential for personal development, responsible citizenship, and life-long learning.
 A strong emphasis is placed on reading/language arts and mathematics as well as the development of independent thinking and problem solving skills across all curriculum areas.

 A variety of grouping strategies is employed for instructing students.
 Enrichment and academic support are available to meet the needs of individual students.

 Kindergarten registration: Entrance age for admission to kindergarten is 5 years old before September 12.
 Proof of age and immunization are required at registration.
 All registration forms are on the district website.
 Vision, hearing, and speech/language screening are offered as part of the kindergarten process.

 Kindergarten programming is conducted on a half-day basis.
 The curriculum includes reading readiness, mathematics, science, social studies, language development, art, music, physical fitness, library, and opportunities for social growth and the development of good work habits.